-Instructions for culturing cells
+Instructions for culturing primary cells

-Caution:

-Cryopreserved primary cells are very delicate.
+Caution: Cryopreserved primary cells are very delicate.
 Thaw the vial in a 37°C water bath and return the cells to culture as quickly as possible with minimal handling!
 Do not centrifuge the cells after thawing as this can damage the cells.

-Note: HBMEC are very sensitive cells and they are not expected to proliferate many times in culture.
+Note: HHSEC are very sensitive cells and they are not expected to proliferate many times in culture.
 Experiments should be well organized before thawing the cells.
-It is recommended that HBMEC are used as early as possible for experiments after initial plating with minimal expansion.
-We do not recommend subculturing the cells, however, if subculture is inevitable, then follow the instructions below with special care and only subculture the cells once.
+It is recommended that HHSEC are used for experiments at earliest passage after initial plating with minimal expansion.
+If subculture is inevitable, follow the instructions below with special care.